LA Lakers’ LeBron James Opts To Forego Social Justice Message On The Back Of His Jersey

 “It’s no disrespect to the list that was handed out to all the players,” James said to reporters on the call.
 “I commend anyone who decides to put something on the back of their jersey.
 It’s just something that didn’t really seriously resonate with my mission, with my goal.
 I would’ve loved to have had a say-so on what would have went on the back of my jersey.
 I had a couple of things in mind, but I wasn’t part of that process, which is OK.
 I’m absolutely OK with that.”

-James also maintained that he doesn’t need something on the back of his jersey for people to understand his mission with regards to the movement.
+James also maintained that he doesn’t need something on the back of his jersey for people to understand his position with regard to the movement.

 On Wednesday, ESPN and The Undefeated‘s Marc Spears reported that 285 of the expected eligible 350 players participating in the NBA’s 22-team season restart at Walt Disney World near Orlando, Florida elected to replace the names on the back of their jerseys with social justice messages.